oracle-quickstart/oke-prerequisites/README.md

 ![](./images/08%20-%20get%20nodes.png)

 ## Destroy the Deployment
-When you no longer need the DSE cluster, you can run this to delete the deployment:
+When you no longer need the OKE cluster, you can run this to delete the deployment:

     terraform destroy